Laying out your course in Moodle

 A quick navigation bar (top in blue) is provided to help students quickly access various parts of Moodle, such as their enrolled classes, profile and messaging pages, as well as support forums and guides.

-The Moodle course page is divided into three columns: the course content column in the centre, and the two block columns on the left and right.
+The Moodle course page is divided into two columns: the course content column and the block column on the right.

 Blocks give you and your students access to useful Moodle features.
 You can choose which Blocks you want to appear in your course, and in which order you want them to be.
 It is a good idea to turn off Blocks you don't want your students accessing, and move the most important ones to a more prominent position.
 However there are some blocks, such as the Administration and Navigation blocks, that are permanent for consistency across courses and cannot be deleted or moved.